ouseful-demos/ou-rclub/README.md

 # TO DO

-The environment could perhaps be tightened up firther security wise.
+- the environment could perhaps be tightened up further security wise.
 For example, by following this [Streetwise Guide To Jupyter Security](https://drive.google.com/file/d/1qkorV2xKkTeu4tk8ThOHeGc6jkmy5InT/view)
+- create a script to handle the customisation;
+- find a recipe for building customised pages from src;